Larke12/larke12.github.io/_posts/2017-10-28-game-design.md

 ### To be continued?

-During college I learned the the truth and ferocity of the game design world.
+During college I learned the truth and ferocity of the game design world.
 To be a developer in this career would require a daily life to which I'm not fond, and so I've shifted my puruits.
 I don't recall what article lead me to this conclusion, but if you happen to be intereted in game design I highly encourage looking for articles about the realities of game design.
 I'd love to dabble in game design again someday, for fun, so until then enjoy what I've done below.

 ## College